-67 Tim Duff, "Moralism in Plutarch's Lives: Didacticism and Exploration," in Plutarch's Lives: Exploring Virtue and Vice (Oxford: Clarendon Press, 1999), 54.
-See also Burridge, What are the Gospels?, 202.
-Burridge, however, gives very little discussion of virtues as a feature of the Gospels, other than to state that Jesus's character emerges indirectly through their stories.
+60 Tim Duff, "Moralism in Plutarch's Lives: Didacticism and Exploration," in idem, Plutarch's Lives: Exploring Virtue and Vice (Oxford: Clarendon, 1999) 54.
+See also Burridge, What Are the Gospels?, 202.
+Burridge, however, gives very little discussion of virtues as a feature of the Gospels apart from stating that Jesus's character emerges indirectly through their stories.

-68 Duff, "Moralism in Plutarch's Lives: Didacticism and Exploration," 53-55.
+61 Duff, "Moralism in Plutarch's Lives," 53-55.